Oil on my leg

 I find it easier to use an assortment of brushes than to poke about with a screwdriver, but I do that as well sometimes.
 Especially cleaning the derailleur cage.
 Once you get your drive train clean you will find that a little and often is the easy way to keep it clean.

 In fairness, there are those who swear by only using WD40 or GT85 on their chains for both cleaning and lubrication and claim satifactory mileage before worn out.
 Something to make your own mind up over.
 I found I could only manage a few miles before things got noisy.
 Same with wax.
-I prefer to use Finish Line chain oil and clean my chain frequently
+I prefer to use Finish Line chain oil and clean my chain frequently0 -

 I have been using a car degreaser on mine.
 It's so quick just a couple of sprays and some rising it's takes much less time than the toothbrush method.

 And you don't ended up covered in a fine spray of bike grease.
-That orange stuff is brilliant you can find that and the degreaser side by side in Morrison's total cost is just over a fiver.
+That orange stuff is brilliant you can find that and the degreaser side by side in Morrison's total cost is just over a fiver.~ ~ ~ ~ ~

 I see elephants

-Pimp my Duchamp
+Pimp my Duchamp0